Cognitive bias: Overview

 the representativeness heuristic is defined as the tendency to judge the frequency or likelihood of an occurrence by the extent of which the event resembles the typical case.
 Similarly the availability heuristic is that individuals estimate the likelihood of events by how easy they are to recall, and the anchoring heuristic prefers the initial reference points that are recalled.
 While these heuristics are efficient and simple for the brain to compute, they sometimes introduce predictable and systematic cognitive errors, or biases.

 The "Linda Problem" illustrates the representativeness heuristic and corresponding bias.
 Participants were given a description of "Linda" that suggests Linda might well be a feminist (e.g., she is said to be concerned about discrimination and social justice issues).
-They were then asked whether they thought Linda was more likely to be (a) a "bank teller" or (b) a "bank teller and active in the feminist movement."
+They were then asked whether they thought Linda was more likely to be (a) a "bank teller" or (b) a "bank teller and active in the feminist movement".
 A majority chose answer (b).
 Independent of the information given about Linda, though, the more restrictive answer (b) is under any circumstance statistically less likely than answer (a).
 This is an example of the conjunction fallacy: respondents chose (b) because it seemed more "representative" or typical of persons who might fit the description of Linda.
+If they assumed that choosing (a) would entail Linda not being active in the feminist movement, that would be a pragmatic implicature.
 The representativeness heuristic may lead to errors such as activating stereotypes and inaccurate judgments of others.

 Gerd Gigerenzer argues that heuristics should not lead us to conceive of human thinking as riddled with irrational cognitive biases.
 They should rather conceive rationality as an adaptive tool, not identical to the rules of formal logic or the probability calculus.
 Gigerenzer believes that cognitive biases are not biases, but rules of thumb, or as he would put it "gut feelings" that can actually help us make accurate decisions in our lives.
 There is not clear evidence that these behaviors are genuinely, severely biased once the actual problems people face are understood.
 Advances in economics and cognitive neuroscience now suggest that many behaviors previously labeled as biases might instead represent optimal decision-making strategies.